Blog / Account takeover, Fraud analytics, Payments & payment fraud

 Enabling digital wallet payments is an easy choice for merchants looking to make online shopping easier and more rewarding.

-But let’s not forget: New payment options mean new avenues for fraudsters.
-Let's take a look at digital wallet fraud, how it works, and how to stop it.
+Let's take a look at digital wallet fraud – also called e-wallet fraud – how it works, and how to stop it.

-How popular are digital wallets in 2024?
+How popular are digital wallets?

 Over half of global ecommerce transactions use digital and mobile wallets.
 In the UK, their use is expected to more than double by 2027, to reach 29% of transaction value.
 So, to say that digital wallets have taken off over the last few years is an understatement.